Updated on March 26, 2024

 What is Butalbital Used For?

 Butalbital is used primarily in treating tension headaches, also known as stress headaches.
-These headaches are characterized by the following:
+When taken responsibly and in the correct dosage, they can alleviate the discomfort these headaches bring.

-Butalbital should not be used for the treatment of migraine headaches.
-It is a prescription drug that should only be used under the professional advice of a licensed healthcare provider.
+Butalbital shouldn’t be used for the treatment of migraine headaches.
+It’s a prescription drug that should only be used under the guidance of a licensed healthcare provider, as it has a high potential for addiction.

 Side Effects of Butalbital

-There are several side effects of butalbital, including:
+There are several side effects of butalbital, even if you don’t develop an addiction to it, including:

 • Decreases in reaction time